Skip to content

 Case Study: Reviving an old Laptop’s internal hard drive as an external storage device

 This YouTube short How to use an old laptop hard drive as an external hard drive? by @aliaseveIT demonstrates how an old Laptop’s internal hard drive can be revived as an external storage device.
-This is a great way to repurpose unused hard drives from old Laptops as unattended electronic devices only contribute to clutter.
-In fact, it is easy to disassemble your old Laptop and revive its internal hard drive as an external storage device at home without the need to visit a repair shop.
+This is a great way to repurpose unused hard drives from old laptops, as any unattended electronic devices only contribute to clutter.
+It is easy to disassemble your old Laptop and revive its internal hard drive as an external storage device at home without the need to visit a repair shop.
 Here are the steps that you need to follow:-

 1. From your PC/Laptop, navigate to Settings Gear->System->About.
 Get familiar with the specifications of your Laptop model.